ItaiAxelrad/open-spec/docs/_partials/033000 Cast-in-Place Concrete-2.md

 1. 2.02 MATERIALS
     1. The materials for performing the work under this section of the specifications shall meet the following minimum require­ments.

- **A. Portland Cement:**
-    1. Portland Cement shall comply with the Standard Specifica­tions for Portland Cement, ASTM C-150 and shall be Type II unless other types are specifically authorized or required for a particular project as follows:
+ **A. Portland Cement:*    1.
+Portland Cement shall comply with the Standard Specifica­tions for Portland Cement, ASTM C-150 and shall be Type II unless other types are specifically authorized or required for a particular project as follows:
     1. 1) Type III - where high early strength is required
     1. 2) Type V - where high sulfate resistance is required

- **B. Water:**
-    1. The source of water used in the concrete shall be approved by the engineer and the water shall be fresh, clear, and free from injurious amounts of sugar, sewage, oil, acid, alkali salts, or organic matter.
+ **B. Water:*    1.
+The source of water used in the concrete shall be approved by the engineer and the water shall be fresh, clear, and free from injurious amounts of sugar, sewage, oil, acid, alkali salts, or organic matter.

- **C. Fine Aggregate:**
-    1. Fine aggregate shall consist of hard, strong, durable parti­cles conforming to the provisions of Standard Specifications for Concrete Aggregate (ASTM Designation C-33) and the following grading specifications.
+ **C. Fine Aggregate:*    1.
+Fine aggregate shall consist of hard, strong, durable parti­cles conforming to the provisions of Standard Specifications for Concrete Aggregate (ASTM Designation C-33) and the following grading specifications.
    1. Sieve Designation Percentage by Weight
    1. U.S. Standard Square Mesh Passing
     1. 3/8 inch 100%